Jeannie-Thai/Machine-Learning-Coursera-Stanford/README.md

 https://www.coursera.org/learn/machine-learning

-11 week course taught by Andrew NG at Stanford University
+11 week course taught by Andrew Ng at Stanford University

 Machine learning is the science of getting computers to act without being explicitly programmed.